List of governors of Malta

 The governor of Malta (Gvernatur ta' Malta) was an official who ruled Malta during the British colonial period between 1813 and 1964.
 This office replaced that of the civil commissioner.
 Upon the end of British rule and the creation of the State of Malta in 1964, this office was replaced by the governor-general, who represented the British monarch and not the government of the United Kingdom as did the governor.
 The office of Governor-General was itself abolished in 1974 and replaced by the post of president when Malta became a republic.

-See also History of Malta,Timeline of Maltese history, list of monarchs of Malta and list of heads of state of Malta.

 The governor

 The governor, appointed by the British monarch (on the advice of the prime minister), maintained executive power in Malta throughout British rule.
 He was head of the executive council and the pre-independence government of Malta.

 The governor was the most powerful official in Malta.

 The governor was initially supported by a lieutenant-governor.
 For example, from ca. 1813 to ca. 1820, Major-General Sir William Hutchinson served as lieutenant governor.
 After the death of the Marquess of Hastings in 1826, the British government decided to downgrade the post of Governor to Lieutenant-Governor, with a reduced allowance.
 Sir Frederick Ponsonby was formally designated Lieutenant-Governor and Commander of the Malta Garrison.